mahesh-panchal/test_nfcore_workflow_chain/README.md

 # Chaining nf-core workflows

-Aim: Chain together nf-core Fetchngs and Rnaseq into a single workflow that allows updates to be pulled from source repos.
+Aim: Chain together nf-core Fetchngs, Rnaseq, and Viralrecon into a single workflow that allows updates to be pulled from source repos.

 Disclaimer: Prototype for learning how to chain together nf-core workflows.
 Output is not tested for accuracy.
 Bugs are likely.
 ## Setup